chaabaj/openid-scala/README.md

 ## Installation

-Actually you cannot find this library on maven but soon it will be published.
-You can use this repository to get the library
+Actually you can't find this library on maven but soon it will be published.
+You can use this repository to get the library.